Able Archer 83: False alarm from the Soviet missile early warning system

-On the night of September 26, 1983, the Soviet orbital missile early warning system (SPRN), code-named Oko, reported a single intercontinental ballistic missile launch from the territory of the United States.
+On the night of September 26, 1983, the Soviet orbital missile early warning system (SPRN), code-named Oko, reported an intercontinental ballistic missile launch from the territory of the United States.
 Lieutenant Colonel Stanislav Petrov, who was on duty during the incident, dismissed the warning as a computer error when ground early warning radars did not detect any launches.
 Part of his reasoning was that the system was new and known to have malfunctioned previously; also, a full-scale nuclear attack from the United States would involve thousands of simultaneous launches, not a single missile.

 Later, the system reported four more ICBM launches headed to the Soviet Union, but Petrov again dismissed the reports as false.
 The investigation that followed revealed that the system indeed malfunctioned and the false alarms were caused by a rare alignment of sunlight on high-altitude clouds underneath the satellites' orbits.